newfies-dialer/newfies-dialer/docs/source/contributing.rst

 Step down considerately.
 ------------------------

-Developers on every project come and go and Newfies is no different.
+Developers on every project come and go and Newfies-Dialer is no different.
 When you leave or disengage from the project, in whole or in part, we ask that you do so in a way that minimizes disruption to the project.
 This means you should tell people you are leaving and take the proper steps to ensure that others